katerinanavab/webdocs/docs/unit02/notes202.md

 ### Fixed Positioning

-Fixed elements are also removed from the normal flow of the document and are positioned relative to the `viewport`.
-You basically use `top`, `right`, `bottom`, and `left` properties to position it, and it will _stay there as the user scrolls_.
+Elements with `position: fixed` have a lot in common with absolute positioning: the fixed positioning scheme is very manual, the element is removed from the normal flow of the page, and the coordinate system is relative to the `viewport` (the entire browser window).
+The key difference is that **fixed elements don’t scroll** with the rest of the page.
+You can still use `top`, `right`, `bottom`, and `left` properties to position it, and it will _stay in place as the user scrolls_.

 {:.highlight}
 Fixed positioning is especially useful for things like **navigation bars** and **floating chat buttons** that you ALWAYS want displayed, regardless of where the user is on your page.